-Connect the wires according to the Wiring Checklist, noting that there is no switch and a long wire with one end connected to the $100\mu$ F capacitor and the other end unconnected.
+Connect the circuit according to the schematic and Wiring Diagram.
+Note that one side of the battery and resistor are unconnected and there is a wire connected only to the $100\mu F$ capacitor.
 At this time no current will flow because nothing is connected to the battery.
-Now hold the loose wire and touch it to battery spring 27 and then remove it, the battery will instantly charge the capacitor since there is no resistance (actually there is some internal resistance in the battery and some in the wires but these are very small).
+Now hold the loose wire and touch it to the positive battery wire and then remove it, the battery will instantly charge the capacitor since there is no resistance (actually there is some internal resistance in the battery and some in the wires but these are very small).
 The capacitor is now charged and is storing the electricity it received from the battery.
 It will remain charged as long as the loose wire is kept away from any metal.
-Now touch the loose wire to spring 43 on the $3.3K\Omega$ resistor and watch the LED.
+Now touch the loose wire to loose side of the $3.3k\Omega$ resistor and watch the LED.
 It will initially be very bright but diminishes quickly as the capacitor discharges.
 Repeat charging and discharging the capacitor several times.
-You can also discharge the $100\mu$ F in small bursts by only briefly touching the 3.3K $\Omega$ .
-If you like you can experiment with using different values in place of the $3.3K\Omega$ ; lower values will make the LED brighter but it will dim faster while with higher resistor values the LED won't be as bright but it will stay on longer.
+You can also discharge the $100\mu F$ in small bursts by only briefly touching the $3.3k\Omega$.
+If you like you can experiment with using different values in place of the $3.3k\Omega$; lower values will make the LED brighter but it will dim faster while with higher resistor values the LED won't be as bright but it will stay on longer.
 You can also put a resistor in series with the battery when you charge the capacitor, then it will take time to fully charge the capacitor.
 What do you think would happen if you used a smaller capacitor value?

 When the capacitor is charged up it is storing electricity which could be used elsewhere at a later time - it is like a battery!
 However, an electrolytic capacitor is not a very efficient battery.
-Storing electric charge between the plates of a capacitor uses much more space than storing the same amount of charge chemically within a battery - compare how long the $100\mu$ F lit the LED above with how your 9V battery runs all of your experiments!
+Storing electric charge between the plates of a capacitor uses much more space than storing the same amount of charge chemically within a battery - compare how long the $100\mu F$ lit the LED above with how your 9V battery runs all of your experiments!